nickkaranatsios/trema_exp/README.md

 The Ruby controller implements most of the messages except the following:

 * Experimenter
-* Barrier-request/Barrier-reply.
-Trema switch lacks implementation of this message.
 * Queue-get-config/request/reply
 * Role-request/reply
 * Get-async-requet/reply
 * Meter-mod

 ## Tested platforms

-* Ruby 1.9.3 (1.8.x is NOT supported)
+* Ruby 2.0.0 (1.8.x is NOT supported)
 * Ubuntu 12.04 (amd64)

 It may also run on other GNU/Linux distributions but is not tested.

 ## Required Packages

-This repository has only been tested with ruby 1.9.3 and will not work with lower versions.
-We recommend installation of the rvm program for easy installation of ruby 1.9.3.
+This repository has only been tested with ruby 2.0.0 (maybe with 1.9.3) and will not work with 1.8.x.
+We recommend installation of the rvm program for easy installation of ruby 2.0.0.

-To build `trema-edge` please use the rake command.
-But before running the `rake` command ensure that the gem `rake-builder` version 0.7.0 is installed and in addition the `xutils-dev` package, since it is needed by the `rake-builder` gem invoking the `makedepend` program.

-## Build trema
+## Build Trema

+    % bundle install
     % rake

-## Run the C learning switch

-    % ./learning_switch.sh start

-    Stop learning switch
-    % ./learning_switch.sh stop

 ## Run the Ruby learning switch